Viewing this page on your device?

 This enables them to more clearly see the blade to ensure they can cut along the line.

-In the developmental stages of cutting, children need to first learn to cut on straight lines before progressing to simple shapes.
+In the developmental progression of cutting skills, children need to first learn to cut along straight lines before progressing to cutting out simple shapes along a line.

-Start by having your child snip along very short lines, then progress to cutting along slightly longer lines.
+Start by having your child cut or snip along very short lines, then progress to cutting along slightly longer lines.

-The activities shown here can be found in my Fun Cutting Templates e-book, but it is really easy to just draw the short lines on a paper plate or scrap paper.
+The activities shown here can be found in my Fun Cutting Templates download, but it is really easy to just draw the short lines on a paper plate or scrap paper.

-You can color the lines in to make it more interesting, or have your child practice handwriting patterns on the lines before cutting out.
+You can color the lines in to make it more interesting, or have your child practice handwriting patterns on the lines before cutting out, as shown here.

 Cutting out lots of circles and spirals will help your child to get the hang of smoothly moving the paper with the assistant hand while cutting.